gdsge/gdsge.github.io/source/usage/functions.rst

 .. declare:: var_output var1 var2 ...

-    A subset of `var_policy` or `var_aux` of which the function approximation parameters should be constructed.
+    A subset of `var_policy` or `var_aux` of which the function approximation (such as splines) parameters should be constructed.
     These function approximation parameters will be used in simulations if `SIMU_INTERP` is set to one.

 .. declare:: var_others var1 var2 ...

-    Any variables in the Matlab workspace that needs to be returned.
+    Any variables in the MATLAB workspace that needs to be returned.

 ============================